derrandz/gemini-dht-spec/Routing-Algorithm-And-Structure.md

 We can clearly state that routing failures start to disappear at 300 peers, but that does not mean we are at maximal routing efficiency. (_Some routes were happening after 100 hops_)

-To be able to accommodate for the phase when the network is either still growing and below 1000 (_we are setting 1000 as to when routing is near maximal efficiency_) or has shrunk down, we would like to implement a few intermediate strategies to ensure that the network (_even at the worst of partitions, say 10 nodes are the only nodes alive_) we can still perform chain capabilities flawlessly.
+To be able to accommodate for the phase when the network is either still growing and below 1000 (_we are setting 1000 as an example of when routing is picking up towards maximal efficiency_) or has shrunk down, we would like to implement a few intermediate strategies to ensure that the network (_even at the worst of partitions, say 50 nodes are the only nodes alive_) we can still perform chain capabilities flawlessly.

 To further give an idea about how the routing efficiency behaves in function of the network size (_for h=b=5_), we present the following graph:

 ![Hr in Function of Network Size](https://i.ibb.co/dm3RHys/Screen-Shot-2021-09-15-at-1-58-34-AM.png)

-For this, we would like to fallback to using a Kelips' O(1) logic of maintaining the whole network state in all nodes for small network sizes.
+For this, we would like to fallback to using a mechanism or logic of routing state maintenance such that the network state in all nodes is covering a maximal number of nodes.

 We can think of this as: the smaller the network, the broader the scope of the peer (_the larger the routing state_).

 ##### Formalization

-// Todo discuss with other whether such state is readily available or rather on-demand from a seed node.
+To restate the problem in clearer terms, we can say the following:
+* **Lemma**: Given Gemini default parameters, the smaller the network, the more hat clubs that are not covered by any other boot clubs (_pointer groups basically_), hence the isolation.

+To further contextualize this limitation, we would like to describe the growth of the network in terms of three phases:

+1. Expansion phase (_High entropy, low accuracy_)

+This phase is characterized primarily by the network peer count being less than **4000** peers.
+This phase is the most problematic as far as Gemini is concerned and represents the phase where the limitation at hand is susceptible to occur.

+2. Rapid growth phase (_Entropy near median, accuracy near optimal_)

+This phase is characterized primarily by the network peer count being between **4000** and **100K** peers.
+Gemini at this stage is approximation high accuracy at a rapid pace, it is safe to say per our data that past **6000** peers, setting h=b=5 will ensure at least 92% routing probability.
+Past *10K* will perhaps require an increase for `h` and `b` for optimal maintenance cost and hyper-accuracy rates.

+3. Stabilization phase (_Low entropy, Maximal accuracy_)

+This phase is characterized primarily by the network peer count being between **100K** and **5M** peers.
+This should represent the plateau phase for Gemini, in this phase, we will defacto fallback to using the recommended paper parameters.
+No particular hinderances should occur at this phase.

 ### 5. Solution: Double Affinity & Pointers Group
 ---
 #### 5.1 Affinity & Pointer Groups
-If we closely look at Kelips and Gemini, they are both trying to solve the same problem with almost the same approach, except that Gemini is more ingenious and dynamic due to the mere fact that it relies on uniform distribution laws.
+If we closely look at Kelips (_and OneHop/UnoHop and other constant hop algorithms_) and Gemini, they are both trying to solve the same problem with almost the same approach, except that Gemini is more ingenious and dynamic due to the mere fact that it relies on uniform distribution laws.

 The main similarity is that the entire address space is categorized into multiple "affinity groups" and access to other affinity groups from a given particular group is guaranteed thanks to pointer groups.